 Top PR campaigns of 2020

-With 2020 being a rather challenging year, many businesses have had to quickly adapt to the pandemic and abide by new government regulations.
+Given that 2020 was a rather challenging year, many businesses have had to quickly adapt to the pandemic and abide by new government regulations.
 For most businesses, the main goal was to keep their business alive and retain customer attention.
-Whether it was by offering them discounts or sending out motivating messages to thank customers and encourage them to keep safe.
-While some companies may have flopped under the pressure of creating entirely new PR campaigns.
-Here are some that managed to survive and thrive.
+Many brands did this by offering discounts or sending out motivating messages to thank customers and encourage them to keep safe.
+While some companies may have flopped under the pressure of creating entirely new PR campaigns, here are some that managed to survive and thrive.

-Carlsberg has always been known for crafting exciting slogans which catch the audience’s eye.
+Carlsberg has always been known for crafting exciting slogans that capture the audience’s eye.
 The COVID-19 pandemic was no exception.
 As bars and restaurants started closing around the world, Carlsberg wanted to encourage beer lovers around the world to keep safe by staying at home.
 Their Adopt a Keg campaign allowed people to create a virtual keg.
 Customers could fill the keg by scanning labels of store-bought bottles or cans of Carlsberg, and redeem the keg when bars or restaurants re-opened.

 Why it worked

-While Carlberg’s revenue fell 6.8% in the first quarter of 2020 due to the pandemic.
-The campaign was an effective sales promotion.
-It encouraged purchases at retail outlets to help the business while also provide an incentive for return visits to bars and restaurants that served their product once they reopened.
-The campaign acted as a loyalty program which encouraged customers to purchasing products and claim a reward.
+While Carlberg’s revenue fell 6.8% in the first quarter of 2020 due to the pandemic, the campaign was an effective sales tactic.
+It encouraged purchases at retail outlets to help the business while also providing an incentive for return visits to bars and restaurants that served their product once they reopened.
+The campaign acted as a loyalty program that encouraged customers to purchase products and claim a reward.
 This kind of campaign gives people a reason to buy in the short-term while also building the future brand.

 IKEA is known worldwide as the leading conglomerate for chic and cost-effective furniture and home décor.
 With people spending more time on their couches, IKEA also wanted to motivate people to stay safe.
 Their Stay Home campaign was created to remind people that their homes are safe spaces.
-Beyond that, IKEA wanted to show that, when decorated well, they can be a calming, cozy environment for the social isolation ahead.
+Beyond that, IKEA wanted to show that, when decorated well, our homes can be a calming, cozy environment for the social isolation we were facing.